A Brief History of Lamey Wellehan Shoes

 The year was 1914.
 Two of Peck’s department store employee’s, Charlie Lamey and Dan Wellehan, left their respective posts; Charlie a shoe buyer, and Dan a window trimmer, to open their own shoe store.
 The grand opening on March 17, 1914 was celebrated by giving shamrocks to all the friends and guests who were in to congratulate the young men on what would be an instant success; Lamey Wellehan Shoes.

 While many traditions have been passed down to the present, more important was the service bestowed upon people that first day of business.
 Charlie and Dan held the belief that in their store, you are always a guest before you are a customer.
-This ideological foundation was built upon to create a powerful mission of service and 90 years later has proven unbreakable.
+This ideological foundation was built upon to create a powerful mission of service and over 100 years later has proven unbreakable.

 At the start of WWI Dan left Charlie to run the business while he served as a Naval Aviator.
 While serving in the navy he met Norman Rockwell, who intended to paint Wellehan as the “Typical American Gob.”
 On the night of the sitting Dan was struck down with the Flu of 1917.
 Of the eight sailors brought to the infirmary that night, seven perished by morning, but Dan made it through and was soon home and back to work with Charlie.

 All in the Family